Close Menu

 What is the best time to visit Antigua, Guatemala?

 Antigua enjoys pleasant weather year-round, but the dry season, from November to April, is the most popular time to visit.
 This period offers sunny skies, comfortable temperatures, and ideal conditions for exploring the city’s cobblestone streets and colonial architecture.
-(See Also: When Is the Best Time to Visit Kyoto Japan – Cherry Blossom Heaven)
+(See Also: When Is The Best Time To Visit The Pacific Northwest – Discover Now)

 Is it safe to visit Guatemala during the rainy season?